-Their system is mounted in a large cryogenic cooler, an enclosed container with a helium-3 cooling system, an isotope of a helium molecule that is brought down to 300 milli-Kelvin, or 1,000 times below room temperature, about one-half a degree above absolute zero.
-The cooler has a vacuum jacket around it to prevent heat from transmitting in, and to protect the cold from being mitigated by the ambient room temperature.
+brought down to 300 milli-Kelvin, or 1000 times below room temperature, about one-half a degree above absolute zero.
+The cooler has a vacuum jacket around it so the heat can't transmit in, and it prevents the cold from being mitigated by the ambient room temperature.

 The AFM tip is on a cantilever.
-Normally, you just move this cantilever along the surface, then note the change in position as it goes over the topography.
-Dr. Ferry's group, however, is utilizing a process called a piezoelectric sensor, adding a very thin layer of metal to the AFM cantilevered tip so they can apply a voltage to it, then use that voltage to perturb the structure they are looking at.
-As the tip moves, it creates voltage across the plane, which is measured to determine certain mechanical property values.
-The technique was developed at Harvard 4-5 years ago.
-(Illustrated, AFM image of a quantum point contact showing isolation trenches.)
+Normally, with the AFM, one moves the cantilever along the surface and then notes the change in position as it goes over topography on the surface.
+Dr. Ferry's group is utilizing a process called a piezo-electric sensor in which they metallicize the AFM cantilevered tip with a very thin layer of metal so they can apply a voltage to it.
+They then use that voltage to perturb the